How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 With Toggl Hire, you can set up a skills test quickly by selecting the skills you’re looking for and automatically create a test using questions created by trusted subject matter experts.
 Hiring the right person is a lot easier when you base decisions on evidence, not gut feeling!

-• How to make the right marketing hire: Streamline the hiring process by moving away from embellished CVs as your main screening tool to assessing which candidates actually have the right skills.
+Remember to match the marketing profile to your growth strategy.
+Then, streamline the hiring process by moving away from embellished CVs as your main screening tool to assessing which candidates actually have the right skills.
 That way, you get a good match from the start and avoid the high cost of a bad hire.